-It doesn’t matter if you get the Victorian style carpets or just a simple soft carpet, rugs give your home an aesthetic feel.
+It doesn’t matter if you get the Victorian style carpets or a simple soft carpet, rugs give your home an aesthetic feel.

 According to experts, though, while this might be true, dirt has more of a wear-and-tear-impact on your carpets and rugs than most vacuums do.

-How to Vacuum Effectively
+How You Can Vacuum Effectively

 Instead, you can use that for the bare floors and use the carpet setting for your rugs, as the vacuum’s instructions indicate.

-How to Clean Your Carpet Efficiently
+How You Can Clean Your Carpet Efficiently

 When it comes to vacuuming your carpets, there are some fundamental rules that you need to follow to the tee.